 TAN SU FEN

 The eco-friendly team challenge started off well enough—I managed to refrain from accepting or using disposable containers, both mindfully (finally bringing my own container for lunch takeaways) and by habit (I always have a reusable tote and tumbler with me when I head out)... until one fine Thursday afternoon.
 Those who know me well will know that I rarely have iced drinks.
-But the weather was scorching hot that day, so I ordered a cold drink to go with my lunch that day without thinking much about it.
-Only after getting home did I realise that I've just broken the rules of the challenge, and adding to the plastic waste that earth certainly doesn't need, by using a straw.
+But the weather was scorching hot that day, so I ordered a cold drink to go with my lunch without thinking much about it.
+Only after getting home did I realise that I've just broken the rules of the challenge: I used a straw, and contributed to the plastic waste that earth certainly doesn't need.
 And the scary bit was—it didn't even occur to me as it happened.

 That little incident got me thinking about how easy it was to say yes, indirectly or not, to disposable plastics.
 On the flip side, it also occurred to me how easy it can be for us to make a difference: by being more mindful of our decisions and what we consume.
 So I faced a little hiccup in the middle of the week, but I learned that with conscious effort, we can be a lot more eco-friendly in our daily habits—it's the least we could do for Mother Nature.